 Four Open Water Dives to put your skills to practice and explore Curacao’s wonderful reefs.

-We aim to make all four open water dives at different dive site so that you get to experience the full diversity that the reefs on Curacao have to offer.
-We will pick you up at your accommodation every day and take you a cool dive spot.
-Theory we’ll so somewhere under and umbrella on the beach or in a restaurant while we enjoy a nice cold drink.
+We aim to make all four open water dives at different dive sites so that you get to experience the full diversity that the reefs in Curacao have to offer.
+We will pick you up at your accommodation every day (if its within a reasonable range) and take you to a cool dive spot.

-3 Days of fun and intensive training with Five training dives
+2.5 Days of fun and intensive training with Five training dives.

 PADI Open Water Certificate